Vaibhav2002/NextLife/README.md

 # **NextLife**

 **NextLife** is a blood donation app in which users can see all people who need blood in their city and can help them by donation their blood for a good cause.
-This app is made for [IGNITE 3.0 hackathon](https://nmignite.tech) .This app demonstrates use of *Modern Android development* tools.
+This app is made for [IGNITE 3.0 hackathon](https://nmignite.tech) and won the **Best hack for the Individual Track**.
+This app demonstrates use of *Modern Android development* tools.

 ***You can Install and test latest NextLife app from below 👇***